Erik-Martus/idm231-ekm66/content_prep.md

 1. Metal
     - Sound: clang
     - Image: crossed sword and axe
-    - Text:
+    - Text: **TBD**
 1. Lightning
     - Sound: thunder crack
     - Image: lightning bolt coming out of cloud
     - Text: Fierce and full of awesome power.
 Visible for all but a moment, but with untameable strength.
     - **ADD MORE TEXT**
 1. Time
     - Sound: clock ticking